 - Complete the appropriate Recital Scheduling Form and turn in the form to the Graduate/Undergraduate Office (219K/219A).

-- Once the Recital Scheduling Form is processed, you will receive a Calcium event confirmation of recital date hold from David Mason.
+- Once the Recital Scheduling Form is processed, you will receive an email confirmation of recital date hold from David Mason.

 - Schedule the Pre-Recital Hearing.

 a.
 If the Pre-Recital Hearing is to be held somewhere other than your studio instructor’s office, reserve a performance space with David Mason.

 b.
 Please note: Students must indicate the date of the Pre-Recital Hearing on the Recital Scheduling Form.

 - Create your recital program.

 a.
 Using the appropriate Recital Program Template, customize a program for your recital.
 Committee approval of the recital program will take place during the Pre-Recital Hearing.

 a.
 Bring your recital program to the Pre-Recital Hearing.
 Committee signatures indicate approval of performance readiness as well as recital program content and format.

 Your recital date is not official until the Pre-Recital Hearing has been approved by your Recital Committee and the appropriate paperwork has been processed by the Graduate/Undergraduate Office.

 Submit information about stage plan, instrument and equipment needs, audio recording, and live streaming on the Information and Arrangements Form.